-If you are unsure about the accuracy of your appraised property value, here are some steps you can take to help you determine if you want to protest the appraisal:
+If you, as the seller, are unsure about the accuracy of your appraised property value, here are some steps you can take to help you determine if you want to protest the appraisal:

 Compare the asking price of properties comparable to yours in current real estate listings.
 Speak to a real estate agent who will have access to information about properties that have been recently sold and their sale price.

 If you feel your property has been valued incorrectly, you have a right as a taxpayer to protest to the Appraisal Review Board.

 Your property value is used to calculate how much property tax you will owe each year.
 Whether you are paying through an escrow account through your mortgage lender or paying it directly yourself, you or your lender may have underestimated the amount of tax owing.
 If you find yourself requiring more funds to cover your taxes, consider using a property tax loan so you can avoid the high interest rates and penalties your county can impose.